MambaCodes/NagrikAurSamvidhan/README.md

     pip install -r requirements.txt
     ```

-5. Create a `.env` file in the same directory and add your Gemini API key to it.
+5. Create a `.env` file in the same directory and add your Gemini API key to it. ( use the provided .env.template & rename it to .env)

 6. Start the Flask server:
     ```bash